Etsy: Advertising requirements

 In February 2020, Etsy announced a new "risk free" product advertising program, replacing an existing system allowing sellers to purchase ads on platforms such as Google Shopping from within Etsy.
 The company will automatically purchase advertising for products on "high-traffic" websites.
 Actual product sales generated by this type of lead generation are subject to a 15% cut of revenue from the total of the purchase order.
 Etsy expected at least "1 in 10" leads to come from this online advertising.
 All sellers will be automatically opted into this program, but sellers with an annual revenue of $10,000 or higher will be subject to a 12% cut instead and are required to participate with no opt out.
 The system has faced criticism from sellers, who have characterized the new system as a means for the company to grab revenue from its sellers.
 However, Etsy has been celebrated for giving sellers the necessary support to turn their handmade hobby into a business.
 Etsy does this, by turning foundational business concepts into digital e-commerce processes.

 Permanence of reviews

 Etsy reviews are permanent, and Etsy does not fact-check reviews.
-Many sellers have complained about false or misleading statements in reviews.(Note) Reviews can be removed by fully refunding the buyer's money and cancelling the sale.
+Many sellers have complained about false or misleading statements in reviews.

 Effects of banking sanctions

-On 10 March 2022, due to banking sanctions, Etsy blocked accounts of all Russian customers including those living abroad and delisted all their goods, with the message of "Expanding business restrictions in the sellers' region".
+On March 10, 2022, due to banking sanctions, Etsy blocked accounts of all Russian customers including those living abroad and delisted all their goods, with the message of "Expanding business restrictions in the sellers' region".